Please request a pdf with new high quality projects

 just composed a hit based on her own inspiration — no research at all.

 He’ll likely respond that the musician still met a customer need that she instinctively knew, or that she passively acquired customer insights somewhere along the path of her life.
-If you point out that “instinct and passive acquisition
+If you point out that “instinct and passive acquisitionare NOT research,” he”ll counter that she still met her own needs, and she’s a customer of her own music, right?

 That’s when you sigh, turn away, and poke a sharpened pencil into your forehead to alleviate the inner pressure.